custom-components/camera.multisource/README.md

 # camera.multisource

 A camera platform that generate a camera feed from multiple sources.

+This platform will rotate the camera feeds, showing a 10 second feed from each camera before displaying the next one.

 To get started put `/custom_components/camera/multisource.py` here:
 `<config directory>/custom_components/camera/multisource.py`